Can religions that claim to be “Christian” change biblical truths about Christ and God? Or are these religions simply “pseudo Christian”?

 Today, we find Christian churches practicing some pretty strange stuff—dancing with poisonous snakes during church services, for example—which members say publicly displays their faith in a Bible verse they interpret to guarantee God’s protection.
 Though participants are often bitten, this doesn’t dissuade them.
 Neither, apparently, does death.
 When bites prove fatal, church members view the loss to be “God’s will.”

-When the Bible is not just misinterpreted, as in the case above, but intentionally reinterpreted to create new doctrine, we move into the realm of false religion.
+When the Bible is not just misinterpreted, as in the case above, but intentionally reinterpreted to create new doctrine, we move into the realm of false religion, even if those religions are pseudo Christian.
 Two groups that we can soundly place in that category—the Watch Tower Bible and Tract Society (Jehovah’s Witnesses) and The Church of Jesus Christ of Latter-Day Saints (Mormons)—cling to the claim that they are “Christian.”

-Let’s look more closely at the core beliefs of these two groups, to clearly see where they derail in their teachings about Christ and God.
+Let’s look more closely at the core beliefs of these two pseudo Christian groups, to clearly see where they derail in their teachings about Christ and God.

 Asserts one church source, “We believe that our church, our books of scripture, our teachings and our lives are all centered on Jesus Christ, the Savior of the world.”